What is an Engineering Design Degree Apprenticeship?

-Years 2-5 – All Apprentices will be based full time in the workplace and continue academic studies on a day release basis at one of our local training providers.
+Years 2-5 – All Apprentices will be office based but will continue academic studies at one of our local training providers.
 Work placements will be based at Hinton House, Warrington.

 What qualifications will I obtain?

-For candidates with the ability to progress further:
+For candidates with the potential to progress further:

 What are the entry requirements?

-- Minimum of 5 GCSEs at Grades 9 to 4 (Grades A* to C) including Mathematics, English and an Engineering or Science or Engineering subject.
+- Minimum of 5 GCSEs at Grades 9 to 4 (Grades A* to C) including Mathematics, English Language and one Science or Engineering subject.

 - Minimum of 96 UCAS points at A-Level, STEM subjects preferred (e.g. Mathematics, Chemistry, Biology, Physics or Science) but not mandatory.

-- Other Level 3 STEM qualifications or higher may be considered.
+- Other Level 3 STEM qualifications may be considered.